Basic Course in Applied Police Science (BCAPS)

 Academy applicants must be hired by a law enforcement agency prior to enrollment in the academy and

-1. Be at least 21 years of age or 18 years of age if the applicant has received an associate's degree, 60 semester hours of credit from an accredited college or university, or an honorable discharge from the armed forces of the United States after at least two years of active service;
+1. Be 21 years of age or 18 years of age if the applicant has received an associate's degree, 60 semester hours of credit from an accredited college or university, or has received an honorable discharge from the armed forces of the United States after at least two years of active service;

-2. Meet the minimum educational requirements by passing a general educational development (GED) test indicating high school graduation level, possessing a high school diploma, or having an honorable discharge from the armed forces of the United States after at least 24 months of active duty service;
+2. Meet the minimum educational requirements by passing a general educational development (GED) test indicating high school graduation level, holds a high school diploma, or for enrollment purposes in a basic peace officer academy only, has an honorable discharge from the armed forces of the United States after at least 24 months of active duty service;

 3. Be fingerprinted and subjected to a search of local, state and U.S. national records and fingerprint files to disclose any criminal record;

-4. Have never been on court-ordered community supervision or probation for any criminal offense above the grade of Class B misdemeanor (or its closest equivalent under the Texas Penal Code) and have not been on court-ordered community supervision or probation for a Class B misdemeanor (or its closest equivalent under the Texas Penal Code) within the last ten years from the date of the court order;
+4. Has never been on court-ordered community supervision or probation for any criminal offense above the grade of Class B misdemeanor or a Class B misdemeanor within the last ten years from the date of the court order;

-5. Not currently be charged with any criminal offense for which conviction would be a bar to licensure;
+5. Is not currently charged with any criminal offense for which conviction would be a bar to licensure;

-6. Have never been convicted of an offense above the grade of a Class B misdemeanor and have not been convicted of a Class B misdemeanor within the last ten years;
+6. Has never been convicted of an offense above the grade of a Class B misdemeanor or a Class B misdemeanor within the last ten years;

-7. Have never been convicted or placed on community supervision in any court of an offense involving family violence as defined under Chapter 71, Texas Family Code;
+7. Has never been convicted or placed on community supervision in any court of an offense involving family violence as defined under Chapter 71, Texas Family Code;

-8. Not be prohibited by state or federal law from operating a motor vehicle;
+8. For peace officers, is not prohibited by state or federal law from operating a motor vehicle;

-9. Not be prohibited by state or federal law from possessing firearms or ammunition;
+9. For peace officers, is not prohibited by state or federal law from possessing firearms or ammunition;

-10. Have been subjected to a background investigation completed by the enrolling or appointing entity into the applicant's personal history, including, at a minimum, completion of the Commission-approved personal history statement;
+10. Has been subjected to a background investigation completed by the enrolling or appointing entity into the applicant's personal history.
+A background investigation shall include, at a minimum, the following: An enrolling entity shall: require completion of the Commission-approved personal history statement; and verify that the applicant meets each individual requirement for licensure under this rule based on the personal history statement and any other information known to the enrolling entity; and contact all previous enrolling entitites.

-11. Be examined by a Texas Medical Board-licensed physician, selected by the appointing or employing agency, and declared by that professional to be physically sound and free from any defect which may adversely affect the performance of duty appropriate to the type of license sought and show no trace of drug dependency or illegal drug use after a blood test or other medical test;
+11. Examined by a physician, selected by the appointing or employing agency, who is licensed by the Texas Medical Board.
+The physician must be familiar with the duties appropriate to the type of license sought and appointment to be made.
+The appointee must be declared by that professional, on a form prescribed by the commission, within 180 days before the date of appointment by the agency to be: physically sound and free from any defect which may adversely affect the performance of duty appropriate to the type of license sought; show no trace of drug dependency or illegal drug use after a blood test or other medical test; for the purpose of meeting the requirements for initial licensure, an individual's satisfactory medical exam that is conducted as a requirement of a basic licensing course may remain valid for 180 days from the individual's date of graduation from that academy, if accepted by the appointing agency.

-14. Have never had a commission license denied by final order or revoked;
+14. Has never had a commission license denied by final order or revoked;

-15. Not be currently on suspension or not have a surrender of license currently in effect;
+15. Is not currently on suspension, or does not have a surrender of license currently in effect;

 Tuition and Fees